s2s1osaka/RecSysChallenge2019/README.md

 - lightgbm 2.2.1

-# How to check this repository as code walkthrough
+# How to check this repository as a code walkthrough
 You can execute pipeline with 1/10 training dataset as follow command to evaluate this repository.
 ```
 $ python run.py --cehck